Open Letter to Mike Holt NEC Trainer

 It is nice to see our understanding of electricity continually increase as well as our technology and the NEC.
 I see how far it has advanced in just the last few decades, so I am hopeful for the future.
 Like electrical and electronic technology and knowledge has been advancing, so has our understanding of how fields, radiation, and current inside the body affect health.
 Tens of thousands of papers have been published, many of which show biological effects that are significant from today's "normal" exposure.
 The fields and radiation we generate today do not at all resemble what humans have experienced throughout all of human history.
 They are different in format or configuration (eg. pulsed/modulated) and magnitude (exponentially-higher levels).
 You and I undoubtedly have very different perspectives on this topic, but I will defer to the World Health Organization which has classified electromagnetic fields and radiation in their International Association for the Research of Cancer (IARC) carcinogen list as Group 2B agents.

 For the purpose of this letter, I will only stick to electrical discussion.
 I will leave human health out of this for the most part, except perhaps to provide a little anecdotal information from my firsthand experience.
-You may recall the video I made showing the disconnection of the ground bond to the city water network.
+You may recall this video I made showing the disconnection of the ground bond to the city water network.
 The ground bond to the home's internal metal plumbing remained intact.
 This video caused quite the stir, and continues to do so.
 I plan to update it with some information to help people do it in a more prudent manner.
 However, the discussion from the video has been very beneficial.

 I would greatly appreciate to have a thoughtful public discussion with you on this topic.
 I have been respectfully arguing with a number of electricians on YouTube.
 They cannot answer a number of questions and points I have brought up regarding city water network bonding.
 I hope that you may discuss this with me for the benefit of all.
 It is my sincere belief based on my education, knowledge and experience.